Each year according to the International

 cored - MIG process, lack weld best practices - process control and consumable expertise.

-many weld personnel in ship yards will daily use the unsuitable techniques and skills they learnt
+many weld personnel in ship yards will daily use the unsuitable weld techniques and skills that they learnt

 with the lower weld energy, lower weld deposition stick welding process.

 flux cored process, the variable size root gaps and the placement of weld across none